-Elgg, as all software, inevitably undergoes serious changes and a major new feature release is made.
-These releases are opportunities for the core team to make dramatic improvements to the underlying platform.
+Inevitably, improving Elgg requires breaking changes and a new major release is made.
+These releases are opportunities for the core team to make strategic, breaking changes to the underlying platform.
 Themes and plugins from older versions are not expected to work without modification on different major releases.